-The Chief Executive and Leadership Team assess the risk of any decisions they make at their monthly meetings updating the Risk Register where necessary.
-All papers produced for committees and the Board consider the risks involved and actions taken to reduce such risks.
-A regular review of controls and systems are carried out by each budget area with the aim of updating the Risk Register.
-This is reviewed by the Audit and Risk Management Committee at each of their meetings.
+The Chief Executive and Leadership Team assess the risk of decisions they make at their monthly meetings updating the Risk Register where necessary.
+Papers produced for committees and the Board consider the risks involved and actions taken to reduce such tisks.
+A regular review of controls and systems are carried out by each budget area.
 The Risk Register and papers are reviewed by the Audit and Risk Management Committee and Board in setting business strategy for the succeeding year and incorporated into the Business Plan and corporate strategy documents.